frederic-perez/AmE-dictionary/dictionary.md

 __slough<sup>1</sup>__ _n_ :three::shit:
 __slough<sup>2</sup>__ _v_ :four::shit: _Henry sloughs off questions about his odometer._
 __slow-as-molases__
-__sludge__ :three::shit: _Sam felt the sludge of too much caffeine and fast food in his blood._ _She felt the alcohol turnto an itchy sludge in her blood._ _Oil sludge._
+__sludge__ _n_ :three: Sludge is thick, damp, almost sticky stuff.
+If your friend dares you to climb through an old sewer pipe, you might want to check first to see if it's full of sludge.
+Any thick, viscous matter. _Sam felt the sludge of too much caffeine and fast food in his blood._ _She felt the alcohol turnto an itchy sludge in her blood._ _Oil sludge._
 __slug__ (slugs) :two::shit:
 __slugs__
 __sluice__ _v_ :five::shit: (sluicing)